alexs2112/University-Notes/2023-Winter/GLGY307/13 - Fish Evolution.md

 			 - Large numbers
 			 - Needed to be faster, suck water from surrounding environment and send to the gills, more oxygen to the lungs
 		 - None of the above helped, the vertebrates evolved differently to survive:
-			 - They got out of the water, conquest of land (Osteichthyes)
+			 - They got out of the water, conquest of land (Osteichthyes), very high adaptability
-			 - Conquest of land attempted many times, only succeeded once: Late Devonian
+			 - Conquest of land attempted many times, only succeeded in the Late Devonian

 ### Ancient Sharks - Devonian
  - Most frequent sharks: Cladoselache